Providing the skills, confidence and inspiration to make a difference!

 CONSERVATION SCIENCE PROJECTS

 This team will engage middle-schoolers in learning about old-growth forests, climate science, and climate justice.
 Your mission will be to show science in action and engage students in an interdisciplinary exploration of climate issues.
 You’ll implement new lessons developed at HJA as well as develop one of your own.
-The team will visit classrooms and lead full day field trips to the Andrews Forest in spring term (if Covid guidelines allow).
+The team will visit classrooms and lead full day field trips to the Andrews Forest in spring term.
 You’ll be working in partnership with the H.J.
 Andrews Experimental Forest.
 A background in ecology, climate science and/or climate justice is helpful, but not required.
-In winter you will enroll in ENVS 425: Environmental Ed: Theory & Practice (4 credits), and in Spring ENVS 429: ELP (4 credits).